Oji Shiiba: Osaka Pro Wrestling (2024–present)

 Since October 2024, a masked wrestler known as Suzaku—whose name is inspired by the Vermilion Bird from Chinese mythology—has competed regularly in Osaka Pro Wrestling.
-While his identity has not been officially confirmed, it is widely speculated to be Oji Shiiba, due to similarities in in-ring style, physique and the of timing of his appearances.
+While his identity has not been officially confirmed, it is widely speculated to be Oji Shiiba, due to similarities in in-ring style, physique and of the timing of his appearances.
 On December 29, at Excalibur 2024, Suzaku unsuccessfully challenged Ryuya Matsufusa for the Osaka Light Heavyweight Championship.
 He entered the Osaka Tag Festival on February 23, 2025, teaming with Hub; the duo advanced to the semi-finals, where they were eliminated by Aran Sano and Tigers Mask.
 On May 24, Suzaku entered the fourth edition of the Osaka Light Heavyweight Tournament, defeating Ultimate Spider Jr. in the first round.
 After advancing past Tiiida in the semi-finals, he defeated Ryuya Matsufusa in the final on May 25 to win the tournament.